Stenodyon/BoardToJson/README.md

 # BoardToJson
-Convers TUNG boards to Json format, and vice-versa.
+Converts TUNG boards to Json format, and vice-versa.

 ## Installation